Advanced Dental Technology

 They are inside your laptop computer and your DVD player, present on the factory floor and the supermarket checkout line.
 And now, lasers are finding increasing use in dentistry.

 At this time Lasers are cleared by the FDA to treat all soft tissue related issues like Gum disease, and to pinpoint tooth decay in its early stages.
 They can precisely remove tissue, and seal painful ulcerations like canker sores.
-In the future, dental laser technology will undoubtedly find even more applications, but as of 2018 Lasers are not good enough yet for hard tissue treatment such as fillings and crowns.
+In the future, dental laser technology will undoubtedly find even more applications, for hard tissue treatment such as fillings and crowns.

 How Do Lasers Work?